EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 <img width="700" height="700" alt="Rollback" src="https://github.com/user-attachments/assets/b0e463c8-94c0-4968-bffc-4ed2b1d49270" />

-- Next lets update the client and inform her that we were able to determine a cause for the issue, that a resolution has been put into place, and that Online Banking should be up and running again.
+- Next, let's update the client and inform her that we were able to determine a cause for the issue, that a resolution has been put into place, and that Online Banking should be up and running again.
 - Click post reply.

 <img width="700" height="700" alt="Work trail" src="https://github.com/user-attachments/assets/16b779b1-998f-4a00-8031-0315d2d4eadb" />